TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_users_oauth_access-tokens_delete.md

       --retry.jitter float                              Fraction that creates a deviation of the timeout used between retry attempts
       --retry.max uint                                  Maximum amount of times that a request can be reattempted --skip-version-check                              Do not perform version checks
-      --telemetry.enable                                Enables telemetry for CLI
-      --telemetry.target string                         Target to which the information will be sent to
+      --telemetry.enable                                Enables telemetry for CLI (default true) --telemetry.target string                         Target to which the information will be sent to (default "https://telemetry.thethingsstack.io/collect")
 ```

 ### SEE ALSO